Women in government: First women governors and chief ministers

 Griselda Álvarez was the first female governor in Mexico, serving as governor of the state of Colima from 1979 to 1985.

 Carrie Lam became the first female Chief Executive of Hong Kong in 2017 and before that was Chief Secretary for Administration from 2012.

 Claudia Sheinbaum in 2018 became the first female mayor of Mexico City, serving in the role until 2023.
-She would later be elected the first female president of Mexico in 2024.
+She was elected the first female president of Mexico in 2024.